GoogleCloudPlatform/python-docs-samples/appengine/flexible/tasks/README.md

 ```

 The App Engine app serves as a target for the push requests.
 It has an
-endpoint `/log_payload` that reads the payload (i.e., the request body) of the
+endpoint `/example_task_handler` that reads the payload (i.e., the request body)
-HTTP POST request and logs it.
+of the HTTP POST request and logs it.
 The log output can be viewed with:

 ```
 gcloud app logs read
 ```

-## Running the Samples
+## Run the Sample Using the Command Line

 Set environment variables: